Yashwanth-K/udacity-data-scientist-nanodegree/README.md

 # Data-Scientist-Udacity-Nanodegree-

 ## Introduction
-* This repo contain the exercises and projects from udacity Deep Learning Nano Degree program .
+* This repo contain the exercises and projects from udacity Data Scientist Nano Degree program .

 Link for the certificate: https://confirm.udacity.com/GXKT4ZAR